mzazon/awesome-cloud-projects/azure/golden-image-automation-pipelines/golden-image-automation-pipelines.md

 1. **Multi-Region Image Distribution**: Configure the Compute Gallery to replicate images across multiple Azure regions and implement region-specific customizations based on compliance requirements.

-2. **Automated Security Scanning**: Integrate vulnerability scanning tools into the image build process using Azure Security Center or third-party security solutions to validate image compliance before distribution.
+2. **Automated Security Scanning**: Integrate vulnerability scanning tools into the image build process using Microsoft Defender for Cloud or third-party security solutions to validate image compliance before distribution.

 3. **Advanced DevOps Integration**: Implement automated testing of golden images using Azure DevTest Labs or Azure Container Instances to validate functionality and performance before production deployment.